waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Pathfinding:** Always use the latest version of custom tools (e.g., `find_path_v3`).
 - **Battle Strategy:** Use `battle_strategist_v2` for trainer battles.
 - **Ledge Logic:** Ledges are one-way (South/Down).
+- **Critical Hits:** Be extremely cautious when weakening Pokemon for capture; crits can ruin an encounter.
+Lead with a weaker Pokemon if possible.

 ## Strategy for Bellsprout
 - Location: Route 31 Tall Grass.
-- Method: Encounter in grass.
+- Method: Walk around in grass until encounter.
-- Team: Use Calcifer (Cyndaquil) to weaken.
-Fire is strong against Grass, so be careful not to KO.
-Tackle is safer than Ember.
+- Team: Lead with Calcifer (Cyndaquil) to avoid Icarus's high damage.
+Use Tackle (Normal) to weaken.
+Avoid Ember (Fire) to prevent KO.
 - Catching: Use Poké Ball.
-- Goal: Trade for ONIX in Violet City.